rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Network_Dreamland.md

 You'll likely encounter a message about IDPROM contents being invalid during the power-on self-test (POST).
 Seeing as the unit's [NVRAM](https://en.wikipedia.org/wiki/Non-volatile_random-access_memory) chip probably died at some point in the last 20 odd years, this makes sense.
 At first, as I searched for ways to repair the chip, I only found posts from hardware hackers explaining how to retrofit (piggyback) a lithium coin battery onto it.
 I didn't have any time for that nonsense, so I snagged the [M48T58Y-70PC1](https://www.digikey.com/en/products/detail/stmicroelectronics/M48T58Y-70PC1/361258?s=N4IgTCBcDaILIBYAcAVArEgmgWgOwAYAFAYQEYACEAXQF8g) from DigiKey and swapped it out.
 The chip is easy to find on the Ultra 5 and 10.
 It'll be resting in a plastic cradle that is either black or green depending.
 The new chip doesn't have to be put into this cradle, but there's no harm.
 In the Ultra 30, the chip is hidden behind the power supply, but the supply is easy to slide out of the way for easy access to the chip.

-<sub>Below is an example of a likely error message you'll encounter.
+<sub>Below is an example of an error message you'll likely encounter.
 Debugging can be disabled.</sub>
 ![IDPROM contents invalid](/static/imgs/IDPROM_contents_invalid.jpg)

 ![replacement ultra 10 nvram](/static/imgs/NVRAM_ULTRA10.jpg)
 <sub>Replacement M48T58Y-70PC1 Timekeeper placed in an Ultra 10 can be seen in the upper left.</sub>

-Once you've replaced the chip and booted the machine, you should connect either via VGA and keyboard or serial console (you'll need a null modem which can be found on DigiKey or Amazon; you might want to have a gender changer handy as well), and once connected you'll have the opportunity to program in the machine's ethernet address:
+Once you've replaced the chip and booted the machine, you should connect either via VGA and keyboard or serial console.
+If connecting via the latter, you'll need a null modem cable or adapter both of which can be found at DigiKey or Amazon.
+You might want to have a gender changer handy as well.
+Once connected you'll have the opportunity to program in the machine's ethernet address:

     ok set-defaults
     1 0 mkp